inmatura/aws.inmatura.com/docs/models/efficientnet-b3/base-endpoint.md

 !!! note "Sorrel"
     Note that [`sorrel` is a type of horse](https://en.wikipedia.org/wiki/Sorrel_(horse)).

+!!! info "Full API docs"
-For the complete documentation of the API including it's different modes, parameters and more ways to query the Invocations endpoint see the [API page](/models/efficientnet-b3/api).
+    For the complete documentation of the API including the different inputs and responses and more ways to query the Invocations endpoint see the [API page](/models/efficientnet-b3/api).